Raising righteous children in a world full of corruption and evil cannot be accomplished by locking them away in a high tower like Rapunzel.

-We’ve been told to be in the world but not of the world raising our children away in a locked tower is not raising them in the world.
+As Christians, we’re taught to be in the world but not of the world.
+Raising our children away in a locked tower is not raising them in the world.
 It does not prepare them to meet the challenges and temptation that they will face as they sojourn in the world.

 The LDS Church recently released a video…

 For a parent of small children to think that by the time their child is 10, almost half of their peers will have encountered pornography is very scary.

 “Hopefully this video can be a tool for helping inoculate children by giving them an understanding of pornography before they encounter it,” said Lee Gibbons, manager of family-focused products for the Church who was involved with the video production.
 “We think it’s something that’s fairly inevitable for children these days.”

 “It’s not sufficient to teach our children what our parents taught us,” said Matthew Hamby, manager of the Church’s family-focused products.
 “As soon as children are old enough to talk and understand, it’s time to start giving them the tools they need.”

 Encountering pornography “can happen at as early an age as 6 or 7.”

 If hiding of our children from the world isn’t proving to be an adequate defense, perhaps the answer lies in the approach that is far more radical, far more comprehensive.
 Perhaps an approach of inoculation against the dangerous temptation of pornography is the solution to preparing our children with adequate tools to resist the temptations found in ubiquitous pornography.

 Consider for a moment one metaphor is one shared by an online friend –